Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

     - `inverse_world_max_error_deg=1.136868e-13`
     - `roundtrip_plane_max_error_internal=1.776357e-15`
-- this `CEA` case validates the source WCS interpretation and sampling path, not the full interactive display policy for these surface maps
+- this `CEA` case validates the source WCS interpretation and sampling path after that documented compatibility normalization, not Astropy's interpretation of the unmodified missing-unit header or the full interactive display policy for these surface maps

 ## Dense surface-map render compare